forkcontrib/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Prompts
 =======

 A **prompt** is the question that you want your learners to answer.
+You can add more than one prompt in an ORA assignment.
 In addition to requiring a written response, you can require or allow learners to upload an image or other type of file to accompany their written response.

 Within each prompt, you can include helpful information for your learners, such as the approximate number of words or sentences that their responses